 Shoes like the Chuck Taylor, Stan Smith and Air Force 1 all have their own distinct characteristics, and they vary by design and materials.
 But what they have in common is that they’re timeless icons.

 LEGENDARY BASKETBALL SHOE

-The white on white Nike Air Force 1 is a truly legendary sneaker.
+The white-on-white Nike Air Force 1 is a truly legendary white sneaker for men.
 When the first version of this iconic sneaker, designed by Bruce Kilgore, dropped in 1982, it was the first basketball shoe to include Nike Air technology in the sole, making it more comfortable.
 After continued collaborations and partnerships, the Air Force 1 developed its high-profile reputation within the emerging sneaker culture.
 This model is a low-top reboot of the original shoe, which was a high-top, that features the same Nike Air tech and chunky sole.
 Wear them with anything you own, even a suit if the pants can drape over the shoe.
 Just don’t get them dirty.